 To know how much federal income tax to withhold from employees' wages, you should have a Form W-4 on file for each employee.
 Encourage your employees to file an updated Form W-4 for the current year, especially if they owed taxes or received a large refund when filing their previous tax return.
-Advise your employees to visit the IRS website at http://www.irs.gov/Individuals/IRS-Withholding-Calculator and select the "IRS Withholding Calculator" link for help in determining how many withholding allowances to claim on their Form W-4
+Advise your employees to visit the IRS website and select the "IRS Withholding Calculator" link for help in determining how many withholding allowances to claim on their Form W-4.